 Glenn Short

-Chief Scientific Officer Atai Life Sciences
+CSO Atai Life Sciences

 Glenn became Chief Scientific Officer in 2025, previously serving as Senior Vice President of Early Development since 2022.
 He leads internal innovation, overseeing early-stage product development and integrating translational medicine into development, and clinical strategies.
 His recent research focus involves the discovery and development of novel 5-HT2A/2C agonists which lack the subjective effects traditionally associated with psychedelic 5-HT2A agonists.